 How TermoDeck® works

 The TermoDeck® system is different from conventional technologies because it is integrated with the heavy structure of a building.
-The last part of the ductwork system for the supply air consists of hollow core concrete slabs instead of traditional steel ducts.
+The last part of the the supply air ductwork system consists of hollow core concrete slabs instead of traditional steel ducts.
 The supply air passes through the hollow cores of the slab before entering the room (see picture).

 TermoDeck® uses the thermal storage capacity of the building´s structural mass to regulate the internal temperatures.
 The effectiveness of the building's thermal mass is enhanced by passing supply air through the slab before it enters the room.
 The slabs work as efficient heat exchangers between the supply air and the room.

-Therefore, the supply air doesn’t differ by more than 2-3ºC from the room temperature resulting in no draughts.
+Therefore, the supply air doesn’t differ by more than 3-4ºC from the room temperature resulting in no draughts.

 Most part of the cooling and heating is radiation from the ceiling and floor surfaces of the slabs.
 This leads to a high indoor thermal comfort.